ramit05/myblog/_posts/2016-07-09-playing-with-rkt-and-appc.md

 title: "Playing with rkt and appc"
 date: 2016-07-09
 author: Ramit Surana
-tags: rkt aci docker
+tags: [rkt aci docker]
 category: coreos rkt containers
-excerpt: "Exploring the rkt container ecosystem"
+description: "Exploring the rkt container ecosystem"
+comments: true
 ---

 Evolution is an ongoing process.
 In the containers spectrum it has been a regular custom to experiment with new stuff and make it better with time.
 Saying so one of the coolest evolving projects is the [rkt][8] project by [Coreos][11] guys.
 It is a substitute of the famous [docker][6] container project and uses different methodology than the [docker][6] project.
 So, I began exploring and found out that its a really interesting approach on building containers.